brene/docs/content/reference/platform.md

 Like a Boolean an Enum can have one of a predefined set of values.
 The difference is that you can define the possible values.
 For example you could specify how an article should be formatted by creating an Enum with the possible values `COMPACT`, `WIDE` and `COVER`.

+Note: Enum values can at most be 191 characters long.

 ##### JSON

 Sometimes you need to store arbitrary JSON values like unstructured meta information.
 The JSON type makes sure that it is actually valid JSON and returns the value as a parsed JSON object/array instead of a string.

+Note: JSON values are currently limited to 64KB in size.

 <!--
 ##### GeoPoint